Incremental Computing

 Downstream computation is automatically triggered after upstream tasks complete, forming a data pipeline.

-- Applicable: Data warehouse layering scenarios where you want to monitor leaf node freshness with automatic upstream adaptation
+- Best for: Data warehouse layering scenarios where you want to monitor leaf-node freshness and let upstream tasks adapt automatically

 Performance and Cost